dcfrancisco/flappy-bird-flutter/README.md

 </div>

 - [Flappy Bird Sprites](https://www.spriters-resource.com/mobile/flappybird/sheet/59894/)

+## Tutorial

+This project is based on the tutorial by [The Flutter Way: Build Flappy Bird with Flutter & Flame](https://www.youtube.com/watch?v=qADIcXTDFGs) this is based on  this video by [Mitch Koko](https://www.youtube.com/@createdbykoko).

 ## Contributing
 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.